Short on time? Our pick for the best family tent is the REI Co-op Wonderland 6 with the Mudroom.

 The REI Base-Camp 6 is the perfect family tent for five or six people.
 First, it’s spacious inside and beneath the vestibule and will comfortably sleep 6.

-At 20 pounds, this tent is lightweight.
+While it’s not the lightest tent, at 20 pounds this tent is somewhat lightweight for its size.
 That said, it’s still heavy enough that its best for car campers.

 This family car camping tent has many features that suit it for a family outing.
 First, It has lots of storage pockets around the interior–plenty for each person to have a cubby.

-Second, the REI Co-op Base Camp sets up super fast with color-coded poles.
+Second, the REI Co-op Base Camp sets up super fast thanks to color-coding on the tent poles.

 Finally, the large doors make it easy to enter and exit without stumbling over someone, and a breeze to get big sleeping mats inside.